 During his time in ECW, Brian Pillman was still technically employed by WCW, in a working agreement Bischoff had secretly made with ECW owner Paul Heyman.
-People backstage were starting to suspect that Pillman may not be the free-agent he’d been claiming he was, so Pillman used to this to convince Bischoff to give him legitimate termination papers.
-Bischoff agreed in order to make the whole angle seem more legitimate to the backstage talent, and so Brian was effectively released from his WCW contract.
+People backstage were starting to suspect that Pillman may not be the free-agent he’d been claiming he was, so Pillman used this to convince Bischoff to give him legitimate termination papers.
+Bischoff agreed to make the whole angle seem more legitimate to the backstage talent, so Brian was effectively released from his WCW contract.

 "I’m not sure if he was working me, or if WE were working everybody else," Eric Bischoff claimed on Pillman’s Loose Cannon DVD.

-But WCW could still order him to return from ECW, due to him still being on their payroll.
+But WCW could still order him to return from ECW due to him still being on their payroll.
 During his time in ECW, Brian had been running promos and adverts for the Brian Pillman hotline, a telephone number fans could call, and he would talk to them, berate them or just behave in his now commonly unhinged way.
-WCW first brought him back to be spotted in crowd shots, behaving wildly in the audience and acting like he was an unscripted part of the show.
+WCW first brought him back to be spotted in crowd shots, behaving wildly in the audience and acting like an unscripted part of the show.
 Pillman made sure to always have a sign on the show with the number for his hotline whenever he was on TV in these shots, and reports indicated he made a massive amount of money from his hotline in the first few weeks.

 His friend Dave Meltzer wrote in an October 2006 edition of the Wrestling Observer Newsletter, "When he got the buzz that Hogan wanted him in that match, he scheduled a surgery.
-The surgery was real, and at some point, over the next few months, he was going to need it, but this was a surgery to avoid Hogan burying him, and his feeling was, just wrestling a match in WCW, let alone a PPV main event and being a ping pong ball for Hogan, would kill his gimmick.
+The surgery was real, and at some point, over the next few months, he was going to need it, but this was a surgery to avoid Hogan burying him, and his feeling was just wrestling a match in WCW, let alone a pay-per-view main event and being a ping pong ball for Hogan, would kill his gimmick.
 But in actuality, he stressed to me that he knew that match was going to be ‘near the top of every list of the worst matches in the history of the industry.’"

 So Brian had been having contract negotiation meetings with the WWF (now WWE) by showing them his WCW termination papers, and now Eric Bischoff, knowing Pillman’s contract would legitimately run out in the coming weeks, started to try to negotiate a new contract with Brian to capitalize on the storylines he’d originally help conceive.
-At the height of the Monday Night Wars, Brian had both WWF and WCW trying to outbid each other in order to bring the Loose Cannon to their company.
+At the height of the Monday Night Wars, Brian had both WWF and WCW trying to outbid each other to bring the Loose Cannon to their company.

 Meltzer later wrote, "Bischoff low-balled Pillman in the early negotiations.
 But when he realized McMahon was making a serious play and offering guaranteed money believed to be around a $250,000 to $300,000 downside, with the potential of more if he could work on top.
-McMahon had only offered guaranteed money to a handful of wrestlers in history at this point, Bischoff upped his offer to somewhere in the $400,000 range.
+McMahon had only offered guaranteed money to a handful of wrestlers in history at this point; Bischoff upped his offer to somewhere in the $400,000 range.
 He had worked the system, and everyone in the system, and got an offer nearly double what he had been making.
 But he was already starting to morph into the character in a bad way."

 "Here was a man that was the talk of all three promotions and about to make the biggest money in his career, feed his family and make enough in a couple of years to really stock away a retirement.
 And then…..BAM!" – Paul Heyman, Brian Pillman: Loose Cannon DVD